d2l-ai/d2l-vi/chapter_multilayer-perceptrons/underfit-overfit_vn.md

 In this section, to give you some intuition, we’ll focus on a few factors that tend to influence the generalizability of a model class:
 -->

-Trong phần này, để cho bạn một cái nhìn trực quan, chúng ta sẽ tập trung vào một vài yếu tố có xu hướng ảnh hưởng đến tính khái quát của một lớp mô hình:
+Trong phần này, để có cái nhìn trực quan, chúng ta sẽ tập trung vào một vài yếu tố có xu hướng ảnh hưởng đến tính khái quát của một lớp mô hình:

 <!--
 1. The number of tunable parameters.
 When the number of tunable parameters, sometimes called the *degrees of freedom*, is large, models tend to be more susceptible to overfitting.